ImgBotApp/InternetNL/detail/web/ipv6/web-ipv46/label_en.md

-Same IPv6 and IPv4 website
+Same website on IPv6 and IPv4